First-year Application Checklist

 NOTE: If you have attended high school outside the US, for any amount of time, you are required to submit transcripts.
 We will send an email allowing you to upload unofficial copies of those documents.

 - SAT or ACT scores.
-Virginia Tech is test-optional for the 2020-2021 school year.
-If you would like for your scores to be reviewed with your application, please select that on your application for admission.
-Please note that if you do not want to include test scores in the review of your application that it will not impact your admission decision.
+Virginia Tech is test-optional for the 2021-2022 application cycle.
+If you would like for your scores to be reviewed with your application for fall 2022 admission, please select that on your application for admission where applicable.
+Please note that if you do not want to include test scores in the review of your application, it will not impact your admission decision.

 - Letters of Recommendation are not a part of the Virginia Tech application and will not be considered in the review of your application.